jasalcido/tjbot-heptathalon/README.md

 # tjbot-heptathalon
-Exercise tjbotlib and hardware components to do 7 things:
+Exercise tjbotlib and hardware to do 7 things:
 1) Use tj.converse() and tj.speak() to engage in a conversation and recognize intents;
 2) Show empathy via voice transformations for the Allison voice and tj.speak();
 3) Detect emotions and provide feedback via LED using tj.analyzeTone() and tj.pulse();